How Many Inches Is 130cm

 Step 1: Understand the Conversion Factor:

-Remember the key conversion factor: 1 inch = 2.54 centimeters.
-This means that one inch is slightly longer than 2.5 centimeters.
+Remember the key conversion factor: 1 inch = 2.In real terms, 54 centimeters.
+What this tells us is one inch is slightly longer than 2.5 centimeters.

 Step 2: Set up the Conversion: